yummy2212cookie/yummy2212cookie/README.md

-Hi there! 👋 I'm Tom
+# Hi there! 👋 I'm Tom

-💻 About Me
+# 💻 About Me

 I'm a Business Informatics student at SAP, currently specializing in Software/Web Development with a strong interest in Full-Stack Development, Machine Learning, and Deep Learning.
-I enjoy working on practical projects and always strive to improve my skills in OOP and Web Dev.<p align="center">
+I enjoy working on practical projects and always strive to improve my skills in OOP and Web Dev.

-<p strong>🚀 What I'm Working On: </p>
+# 🚀 What I'm Working On:

-🎓 Learning UI5 & TypeScript – Expanding my frontend development knowledge.<p align="center">
+🎓 Learning UI5 & TypeScript – Expanding my frontend development knowledge.

-🤖 Exploring Machine Learning – Studying ML/DL fundamentals while balancing my studies.<p align="center">
+🤖 Exploring Machine Learning – Studying ML/DL fundamentals while balancing my studies.

-📊 Building Standard Content for SAP Clients – Developing analytical content in SAP Analytics Cloud to enhance business insights.<p align="center">
+📊 Building Standard Content for SAP Clients – Developing analytical content in SAP Analytics Cloud to enhance business insights.